 Analysing Michael Mann’s sprawling study of the disassociated city

-Collateral is a dysfunctional take on a dysfunctional sub-genre.
-It is a buddy movie in which our mismatched duo, brought together and torn apart by fateful events, careen towards an inevitable confrontation that melds unlikely compassion with big city detachment.
+Collateral is a dysfunctional take on a dysfunctional sub-genre, a buddy movie in which our mismatched duo, brought together and torn apart by fateful events, careen towards an inevitable confrontation that melds unlikely compassion with big city detachment.
 All the best buddy movies thrive on their sense of conflict.
-Walter Hill’s 48hrs. opposed black vs white, the right hand of the law and blue-collared criminality.
-Richard Donner’s more user-friendly Lethal Weapon also played the race card in a more diluted and knowing sense, Mel Gibson’s undomesticated animal ultimately tamed by Danny Glover’s traditional family man.
+Walter Hill’s 48hrs. opposed black and white, the right hand of the law and blue-collared criminality.
+Richard Donner’s Lethal Weapon gave us another black and white pairing, only this time race took a backseat to emotional catharsis, Mel Gibson’s undomesticated animal ultimately tamed by Danny Glover’s traditional family man.
 Collateral also uses the sub-genre’s most convenient aesthetic delineator, but the comparisons stop there.
-In this instance, one of our subjects is a humble everyman stunted by his lack of self-belief, the other an über-confident, self-assured killer, however he might deign to present himself.
+In this instance, one of our subjects is a humble everyman stunted by his lack of self-belief, the other a self-assured killer with ice in his veins, however he deigns to present himself.
 There are buddy elements, but this isn’t your average odd couple.
 In Collateral, Mann constructs a relationship that is much more complex.

-Early in the film, Vincent (Tom Cruise) arrives in LA for undisclosed reasons, and after hailing a cab endears himself to driver Max (Jamie Foxx), making the kind of small talk that in reality is a series of calculated questions designed to acquire information about a person who will soon become vital to his undisclosed mission.
+Early in the film, Vincent (Tom Cruise) arrives in LA for undisclosed reasons.
+After hailing a cab he endears himself to driver Max (Jamie Foxx), making the kind of small talk that in reality is a series of calculated questions designed to acquire information about a person who will soon become vital to his undisclosed mission.
 Vincent is a master manipulator, a coach and motivator skilled in the art of justification who ties his unwilling accomplice in existential knots.
 He talks candidly about his distaste for the city and its apparent disconnection from human understanding.
 He tells the story of a man who died on a subway train, only to remain undetected by his fellow passengers for hours on end.
-Moments later, after charming Max into a contracted fare, Vincent kills his first of many targets in cold blood, before calmly emerging from the building and routinely handling the physical and emotional mess his murder results in.
-The fact that Max doesn’t immediately flee the scene is a rational choice based on the character’s distinct lack of bravery.
+Moments later, after charming Max into a contracted fare, Vincent kills his first of many targets, calmly emerging from the building and routinely handling the physical and emotional mess his murder results in.
+Max’s decision to not immediately flee the scene is a rational choice based on the character’s distinct lack of bravery.
 The fact that he stays the course instead speaks to his quasi-captor’s uncanny powers of persuasion.

 Vincent: [about liking LA] No. Tell you the truth, whenever I’m here I can’t wait to leave.
 It’s too sprawled out, disconnected.
 You know?
 That’s me.